ansible/ansible/ticket_stubs/bug_cannot_reproduce.md

    * INSERT THINGS TO DO HERE

 As such, we are most likely going to close this ticket.
-Should you disagree with this conclusion, you may also wish to join one of our two mailing lists which is very active:
+Should you disagree with this conclusion, you may also wish to join our mailing lists, which are very active:

    * https://groups.google.com/forum/#!forum/ansible-project - for user questions, tips, and tricks
    * https://groups.google.com/forum/#!forum/ansible-devel - for strategy, future planning, and questions about writing code